chandar-lab/FASP/README.md

-# Fairness-Aware-Structured-Pruning-in-Transformers (FASP AAAI 2024)
+# Fairness-Aware Structured Pruning in Transformers (FASP)
 Welcome to the official repository for the AAAI 2024 submission “Fairness-Aware Structured Pruning in Transformers”.
 We present a novel method to prune the attention heads that negatively impact fairness in transformer-based models while retaining most of the language modeling ability.

 ## How it works